BayashiPascal/SDSIA/README.md

-The Python module doesn't require any particular operation, but you will need to have the following Python modules installed on your machine: os, sys, json, glob, subprocess, re, shutil, cv2, numpy You will also need to have POV-Ray installed on your machien: http://www.povray.org/
+The Python module doesn't require any particular operation, but you will need to have the following Python modules installed on your machine: os, sys, json, glob, subprocess, re, shutil, cv2, numpy You will also need to have POV-Ray installed on your machine: http://www.povray.org/
 If you need assistance feel free to contact me with my gmail address: at bayashipascal.